HeyElsa ($ELSA) List on MEXC Exchange

 • Centralized Custody Option: Some users prefer holding assets directly on an exchange, subject to the platform’s risk and custody framework.

-These possible crypto exchange listing benefits do not remove the project’s own risks.
+These possible crypto exchange benefits do not remove the project’s own risks.
 Market demand, liquidity levels, and long-term sustainability remain uncertain and depend on user behavior and broader market conditions.

 What the HeyElsa Listing Means for Users and Traders

-The HeyElsa Listing on MEXC (SPOT) may be relevant to several user groups interested in Crypto Coin and token listing events.
-For users who already follow the HeyElsa project, a listing can offer a new venue to access or trade the token.
+The HeyElsa Listing on MEXC (SPOT) may be relevant to several user groups interested in Crypto Coin and token events.
+For users who already follow the HeyElsa project, a can offer a new venue to access or trade the token.
 For traders who watch new token listings, it adds another asset to consider when exploring new crypto listings.

 However, a token listed on an exchange does not by itself signal quality, safety, or long-term value.
 Users and traders should: